its-hazratbilal/android-ai-kit/README.md

 Contributions are always welcome!

-If you'd like to improve the project:
+If you'd like to improve the library:

 1. Fork the repository
 2. Create a feature branch